ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

     * Connect the main control harness.
 This includes the connector for CAN bus and the Interlock line.
     * Connect the converter's auxiliary power supply harness (24V supply).

-### **Step 3: Power-On Sequence**

-1.  **Start the Cooling System:** Turn on your external cooling/chiller system.
-Verify that coolant is flowing at the correct rate and temperature.
-2.  **Apply Auxiliary Power:** Energize the converter's auxiliary power supply (if separate from the main DC bus).
-3.  **Energize DC Bus:** In case your equipment energizes the DC bus on it's own, it can be performed now.
-Otherwise, it will get energized during precharge sequence later automatically.

-### **Step 4: Establish CAN Communication ("Hello World")**
+### **Step 3: Establish CAN Communication ("Hello World")**

 Now, let's verify the converter is "awake" and communicating.

+1.  **Apply Auxiliary Power:** Energize the converter's auxiliary 24 V power supply.
-1.  **Connect Your Monitor:** Connect your CAN bus monitoring tool to the CAN bus lines.
+2.  **Connect Your Monitor:** Connect your CAN bus monitoring tool to the CAN bus lines.
-2.  **Set Baud Rate:** Ensure your monitor is set to the correct baud rate (e.g., 500 kbit/s).
+3.  **Set Baud Rate:** Ensure your monitor is set to the correct baud rate (e.g., 500 kbit/s).

  ***See Also:*** [CAN Bus Communication](../can_bus_interface)

-3.  **Look for a Heartbeat:** Open ETKA tool.
+4.  **Look for a Heartbeat:** Open ETKA tool.
 You should see information about your power module.
 This indicates the unit is alive and in a `STANDBY` state.

 Your control system should be successfully connected at this stage.

 !!! tip
     You can communicate with the power converter even without any mains power or DC bus voltage present - just the auxiliary 24V and CAN bus connections are needed.

+### **Step 4: Power-On Sequence**

+1.  **Start the Cooling System:** Turn on your external cooling/chiller system.
+Verify that coolant is flowing at the correct rate and temperature.
+2.  **Apply Auxiliary Power:** Energize the converter's auxiliary 24 V power supply.
+3.  **Energize DC Bus:** In case your equipment energizes the DC bus on it's own, it can be performed now.
+Otherwise, it will get energized during precharge sequence later automatically.
+Keep in mind that at least one side (Port A or Port B) needs to be energized externally (and with precharge mechanism).
+The converter cannot create voltage out of nothing.

 ### **Step 5: Run a Simple Power Test**

-Let's confirm the unit can pass power.
+Let's confirm the unit can process power.

 1.  **Set to `STANDBY`:** Use ETKA tool to send the command to place the unit in `STANDBY` mode.
 2.  **Set Target Voltage/Current:** Send a simple command, for example, to regulate the output (Port B) at a nominal voltage with a 0A current limit.